bitplane/bitplane.net/dev/basic/illiterate-computing/index.md

 So, gaming was both the killer app and also a grubby, degenerate, secondary function, kind of like porn was to the early Internet.
-And like that conflict caused Flash Player to dominate the web for a decade, this one led to a user experience that few would stand for today: To load a game, you'd instruct the thing to do the loading; you had to enter the `LOAD` keyword into the CLI.
+And like that conflict caused Flash and QuickTime to dominate the early web, this led to a user experience few would stand for today: To load a game, you'd instruct the thing to do the loading; you had to enter the `LOAD` keyword into the CLI.

 This sounds simple enough, but the ZX Spectrum's budget constraints came with quirks, making this process not only famously awkward but also different to